Nikolai Vavilov: Academic career

 Vavilov's 1924 scheme of centers of origin suggested that plants were domesticated in China, Hindustan, Central Asia, Asia Minor, Mediterranean, Abyssinia, Central and South America.

 Throughout his career, Vavilov went on a series of botanical-agronomic expeditions, collecting seeds from many parts of the world, and developing theories of their origins.
 The first expedition, in 1916, was to Iran, where he collected 171 samples of legume crop seeds new to Russia, including beans, chickpeas, clovers, everlasting peas, lentils, and peas.
-These finds suggested to him that many cultivated plants including legumes came from a center of origin in Southwest Asia.
+These finds suggested to him that many cultivated plants including legumes came from a centers of origin in Southwest Asia.
 In 1917, Vavilov was a professor at the Faculty of Agronomy, University of Saratov.
 In 1920, he became Director of the Bureau of Applied Botany in Leningrad.
 Later expeditions visited places including the high plains of Central Asia, Afghanistan, the Khoresm oasis, Japan, and Taiwan.
 The 1921 expedition visited Canada and the United States; Vavilov stated that North America was not a center of plant diversity, finding later that the centers of origin in the Americas were in Mexico, Central America, and parts of South America.
 On his way back from America he visited Western Europe, collecting seeds in Britain, France, Holland, Germany, Poland, and Sweden in 1922.

 From 1924 to 1935, he was the director of the Lenin All-Union Academy of Agricultural Sciences at Leningrad.
 He travelled the Mediterranean in 1926, visiting France, Greece, Spain, Portugal, North Africa and islands including Sardinia, Sicily, Crete, and Cyprus.
 He took special interest in legumes such as the chickpea, which he found contributed to soil fertility and added protein to the diets of people and their animals around the Mediterranean.
 Another expedition visited Jordan, Palestine, and Syria; he returned with seeds of a white lupin from Palestine; they became useful in plant breeding as they came to maturity early.
 Later expeditions went to Sudan and Ethiopia, where he identified a center of diversity in 1926.

 Vavilov created the world's first seed bank in the Institute of Plant Industry, Leningrad.

 In 1927, Vavilov presented his theory of centers of origin to the public at the Fifth International Congress of Genetics in Berlin.
 In his institute at Leningrad, he created the world's largest collection of plant seeds; by 1933, it contained over 148,000 specimens.
 The collection became internationally famous, attracting praise from overseas but hostile attention from Joseph Stalin.

 In 1929 he went to China, Japan, and Korea, locating another center of cultivated plants in Japan.

 In 1932, on his last expedition, he travelled widely in Latin America, visiting Cuba, Mexico, Ecuador, Peru, Bolivia, Chile, Brazil, Argentina and Uruguay after attending the Sixth International Congress of Genetics in Uruguay.